 - Webex for Healthcare

 Functional labs give you options outside of the standard wellness checkup to take a deeper look into what is going on with your patient.
 Labs also help patients with compliance.
 There is a big difference between telling a patient to cut out gluten and physically showing them how gluten affects their body.
-If you are just getting started with functional medicine labs and not quite sure what to order, we suggest checking out some of the frequently bundled labs our current Rupa Health practitioners are using.
-You can narrow it down by specialty or see which are the most commonly prescribed.
-Variety is key, so make sure you check out the 200+ labs we have under our practitioner dashboard and start building bundles yourself.
-And don't forget to reorder labs.
-Reordering helps you keep track of your patient’s health over time.
-Most practitioners will reorder labs 6 to 12 weeks out from the time patients start their healing protocols.
+If you are just getting started with functional medicine labs and not quite sure what to order, we suggest checking out our lab reference guide.
+This guide breaks down our top ordered labs with descriptive details on what that lab is and when to use it.
+Another option is joining in any of our free live classes or going more in-depth with a 6 week bootcamp.

 Just as important as labs, nutrition is a go-to prescription for most patients under a functional provider’s care.
 We all know gut health plays a massive role in healing, and proper nutrition is key.
 Most functional medicine programs will highlight nutrition throughout the training.
-Still, if you are feeling a little rusty about your nutrition knowledge, we recommend checking out our free nutrition courses, IFNA, or The Better Nutrition Program.
+Still, if you are feeling a little rusty about your nutrition knowledge, we recommend checking out our free:

 Are You Going to Specialize